-The JNIOR Registry is a memory based structured system providing for the storage of configuration related information.
-The content is available to the JNIOR operating system and through protocols to external applications.
-The Registry may be used to store application specific user information as well as pre-defined operating system related content.
+The JANOS Registry is a non-volatile structured system providing for the storage of configuration related information.
+The content is available to the JANOS operating system and through protocols to external applications.
+The Registry may be used to store application specific user information as well as various operating system settings.

-During boot JNIOR initializes (loads) the Registry from the /flash/jnior.ini file.
-During operation JNIOR maintains synchronization between the Registry and this file.
-If the file is updated remotely (changed through FTP for instance) the Registry will be reloaded from with new content.
-If the Registry is changed by the operating system, using the registry command or through one of the protocols, the INI file will be updated to reflect the changes.
-If the file is accidentally deleted, JNIOR will regenerate it from the current Registry.
-All of these actions are logged to the /jniorsys.log file providing an audit trail for configuration management.
+During operation JANOS maintains a back-up copy of the Registry in the /flash/jnior.ini file.
+When content in the Registry is changed using the registry command or through one of the protocols the INI file will later be updated to reflect the changes.
+If the file is deleted, JANOS will regenerate it.
+All actions are logged to the /jniorsys.log file providing an audit trail for configuration management.